-This converts the AC power supply into a high pulse DC supply, responsible for generating spark between the tool in the workpiece.
+This converts the AC power supply into a high-pulse DC supply, which is responsible for generating a spark between the tool in the workpiece.

 The negative terminal sets to the tool and the positive terminal is supplied to the workpiece.

 Workpiece and tool-

-Here workpiece acts as Anode and the tool acts as a cathode.
+Here workpiece acts as an Anode and the tool acts as a cathode.

 Servo control unit-

-A servo control unit controls the spark gap between the tool and workpiece.
+A servo control unit controls the spark gap between the tool and the workpiece.

-The pinion is used to controlling the motion of the tool directed by the servo control unit
+The pinion is used to control the motion of the tool directed by the servo control unit

-Dielectric medium is consist of dielectric fluid, fixture, and workpiece itself.
+The dielectric medium consists of dielectric fluid, fixture, and the workpiece itself.

-It works to maintain the gap between workpiece and tool, acting as a non-conductor.
-Mostly, Deionized water, silicon oil, glycol, kerosene oil is used as dielectric in ed machining.
+It works to maintain the gap between the workpiece and the tool, acting as a non-conductor.
+Mostly, Deionized water, silicon oil, glycol, and kerosene oil are used as dielectric in ed machining.

 Here is the explanation of the EDM process with a neat sketch-

 Fig. electric discharge machining diagram-

-Here is a working explanation of EDM Process, step by step-
+Here is a working explanation of the EDM Process, step by step-

 - As the pulse of DC electricity reaches the electrode and applies an intense electrical field develops in the gap.